 Cyclophosphamide: A dose of 2 mg/kg orally once a day is usually recommended for at least 3 months or until remission occurs.
 The white blood cell (WBC) count must be closely monitored, and the dose must be adjusted to avoid leukopenia.
 (WBC count should be maintained at > 3500/microL [> 3.5 x 109/L].)
 Alternatively, an IV cyclophosphamide regimen of 0.5 to 1 g/m2 at 2- to 4-week intervals is sometimes used.
 The dose should be reduced in patients with significant renal insufficiency, and WBC counts should be monitored frequently.
-Patients taking chronic high-dose corticosteroids, particularly with cyclophosphamide, should also be given prophylactic treatment against Prevention Pneumocystis jirovecii is a common cause of pneumonia in immunosuppressed patients, especially in those infected with human immunodeficiency virus (HIV) and in those receiving systemic... read more .
+Patients taking chronic high-dose corticosteroids, particularly with cyclophosphamide, should also be given prophylactic treatment against Prevention Pneumocystis jirovecii, an atypical fungus, is a common cause of pneumonia in immunosuppressed patients, especially in those infected with human immunodeficiency virus (HIV) and in those... read more .

 Mesna:Mesna is mixed with IV cyclophosphamide to bind acrolein, a product of cyclophosphamide degradation that is toxic to the bladder epithelium and can lead to hemorrhagic cystitis and sometimes transitional cell carcinoma of the bladder.
 Long-term use of cyclophosphamide increases the risk of bladder cancer.
 One milligram of mesna is added for each milligram of cyclophosphamide.
 Recurrence of hematuria, especially without casts and dysmorphic red cells, should prompt a referral for urologic evaluation.
 Cystoscopy and renal imaging should be done to exclude cancer.

 Rituximab:Rituximab, a B cell-depleting anti-CD20 monoclonal antibody, has been shown to be noninferior to cyclophosphamide in inducing remission of severe ANCA-associated vasculitis.
 Rituximab is given as 375 mg/m2 IV once a week for 4 weeks.
 A widely used alternative regimen is two 1000-mg infusions given 2 weeks apart.
-Patients should also be given prophylactic treatment against Prevention Pneumocystis jirovecii is a common cause of pneumonia in immunosuppressed patients, especially in those infected with human immunodeficiency virus (HIV) and in those receiving systemic... read more .
+Patients should also be given prophylactic treatment against Prevention Pneumocystis jirovecii, an atypical fungus, is a common cause of pneumonia in immunosuppressed patients, especially in those infected with human immunodeficiency virus (HIV) and in those... read more .